rehierl/abstract-properties/04-order-theory/x-intervals.md

   not quite - if "nested" applies to all, then total hierarchy of (possibly nested) intervals, then partial must be the default

+Note that each interval can be understood to correspond with an ordered subset of elements.
+Because of that, any scope can be understood to correspond with **an ordered (sub)set of nodes**.

+Note that each an interval of the form `[a,*]` can be understood to correspond with a **suffix** in regards to the underlying node order.
+Likewise, an interval of the form `[*,b]` can be described as a **prefix**.